 - To conduct analyses on the diagnosis, clinical presentation and outcomes of TB in HIV-infected persons.

 - To assess the impact of TB on the natural course of HIV/AIDS as well as the impact of HIV infection on the pathogenesis of TB.

 - To answer questions related to both antiretroviral and anti-mycobacterial treatment in HIV-infected persons with TB.

 - To conduct analyses to answer questions on TB at the local, regional or cross regional levels.

 - To share the knowledge which IeDEA is uniquely able to gather on TB in large populations who are HIV infected and/or exposed to ARVs.

-To contact Working Group Chair – please use the form below
+To contact the Working Group – please use the form below